-The Ioannina region is also well known for its pies and pastries.
+The Ioannina region is also well known for its specialty Greek pastries.
 Stop by a local bakery and order yourself a warm, flaky karidopita (walnut pie), a sweet galatopita (milk pie), or a flavourful savoury hortopita (pie filled with wild greens).

 Few pastimes are more quintessentially Greek than immersing yourself in Greek coffee culture.
-Pull up a seat in a crowded piazza, and order yourself a freddo cappuccino as the locals around you play backgammon
+Pull up a seat in a crowded piazza, and order yourself a freddo cappuccino.

+Opt to play a game or alternative, people watch as local pappous (Greek grandfathers) play.
 Many of Ioannina’s coffee stores are set inside historic stone houses.
-LUDOST café bar, old post café, and Kofi Micro roastery are particularly loved by locals.
+LUDOST café bar, old post café, and Kofi Micro roastery are particularly favoruites.

 Take a Day Trip to Metsovo